 Hi, I’m calling from the Beds for Kids program.
 We have 2 beds to deliver to you this morning, and we’re about 10 minutes away.
 Are you home? … Great!
 We’ll see you soon!

-Facilitate interactions with the client.
+Facilitate interactions with the family.

-It can be a bit distressing to have a group of strangers walk into your home, so try to put the client at ease.
+It can be a bit distressing to have a group of strangers walk into your home, so try to put the family at ease.
 It’s often helpful if you talk them through the delivery and allow them to have some control over the situation.
 You might say things like this:

 We have a group of volunteers that will carry your beds inside.
 Where would you like us to put them?